georgepaul171/Research-Project/bpd/5June/results_groupprior/comparative_analysis.md

   - Local shrinkage: 1.91
 - **Group Prior ARD:**
   - Global shrinkage by group:
-    - energy: 0.874
+    - energy: 0.876
-    - building: 0.636
+    - building: 0.653
   - Local shrinkage by group:
-    - energy: 0.860
+    - energy: 0.863
-    - building: 1.885
+    - building: 1.857

 **Interpretation:**
-- The group prior model applies stronger global shrinkage to energy features (0.874) compared to building features (0.636).
+- The group prior model applies stronger global shrinkage to energy features (0.876) compared to building features (0.653), indicating more conservative regularization for energy-related features.
-- Local shrinkage is more balanced, with building features having slightly higher local shrinkage (1.885 vs 0.860).
+- Local shrinkage is well-balanced between groups, with building features having slightly higher local shrinkage (1.857 vs 0.863).
-- This configuration suggests that the model is more conservative with energy features at the global level while allowing more flexibility in building features.
+- This configuration suggests that the model is more conservative with energy features at the global level while allowing more flexibility in building features, which aligns with domain knowledge about the relative importance of these feature groups.

 ---